rdturnermtl/bbo_challenge_starter_kit/README.md

 ### Non-PyPI dependencies

 The `prepare_upload` script will only fetch the wheels for packages available on [PyPI](https://pypi.org/).
+If a package is not available on PyPI, you can use a public git repo instead; see the `turbo` example.

-If a package is not available on PyPI you can include the wheel in the optimizer folder manually.
+If a package is only available in a private git repo, you can include the wheel in the optimizer folder manually.
 Wheels can be built using the command:

 ```bash